mattcg/cjsDelivery/README.md

 |-|- version1
 ```

-If you want to avoid having to type `require('../../moduleB/version1')` from within `moduleA/version1/index.js` then you could set `myproject` to be include path.
+If you want to avoid having to type `require('../../moduleB/version1')` from within `moduleA/version1/index.js` then you could set `myproject` to be an include path.
 Then you would type `require('moduleB/version1')`.

 ## Pragmas ##